 - 1. One is connecting mouse and keyboard, and an HDMI cable to a TV screen or monitor.
-The local management thus made is described in the User Manual of each NVR model. - 2.
+The local management thus made is described in Section One of this manual. - 2.
 The other is accessed through the Ethernet connection.
-Management via a web console is described in this manual.
+Management via a web console will be described in Section Two of this manual.